otgaard/cdn/README.md

-CDNs used for testing, hosted via cdn.jsdelivr.net
+Packages used for testing, hosted by cdn.jsdelivr.net